YaraPrins/iot/Arduino, NodeMCU & Telegram/README.md

 To get started, you need to have done a couple of things.

 1. You need to have Arduino installed, and connected to a board that can send out and receive WiFi. (i.e. NodeMCU, which I will be using today).
 2. Your board should be correctly installed and adapted to the Arduino software.
+This includes selecting the right board and port in your Arduino.

+Make sure you have installed the board by going to Tools > Board> Board Manager, and look for "esp".
+Select `esp8266` by ESP8266 Community and install any version above `3.**`.
+To then select that board and the port you are using, go to Tools > Board `NodeMCU 1.0 (ESP-12E Module)`, and Tools > Port > `COM3` (Windows) or `/dev/cu.SLAB_USBtoUART` (macOS).
 3. You need to have a working internet connection.
 4. You need to have a Telegram account
 5. I'm using a LED strip today to control the colors, but you can also just make a chatbot or something like that